-Three options were presented for point of reference.
-The 1st option kept the Ratio of Deposit Premium to Payroll at 3.069 - no changes to pricing.
-This option estimates \$1.2 million in refunds to members Options 2 and 3 presented pricing reductions at 5% and 3% respectively.
-These options reduce the amount of estimated refunds to members.
+Three options were presented to the Committee for point of reference.
+The 1st option kept the Ratio of Deposit Premium to Payroll at \$3.069 with no changes to pricing.
+Options 2 and 3 presented pricing reductions at 5% and 9.07% respectively.
+Option 3 balances the Retrospective Premium Adjustments to \$0.